February 2024

 But how can apprenticeship programmes surmount some of the other challenges of delivering a skilled healthcare workforce?

 Some of the more nuanced challenges of delivering apprenticeships are around the added costs of apprenticeships, such as the backfilling of the nurse apprentice whilst they are at their place of study.
-There is also the challenge of managing suitable, well-supported placement opportunities as required by the Nursing and Midwifery Council (NMC) and The Health and Care Professional Council (HCPC) to meet appropriate proficiencies required to become a registered professional.
+There is also the challenge of managing suitable, well-supported placement opportunities as required by the Nursing and Midwifery Council (NMC) and the Health and Care Professions Council (HCPC), depending on whether the apprentice is working towards becoming a Nursing Associate or a Registered Nurse – two distinct roles with different training routes and responsibilities.

 The first cohort of Nursing Associate apprentices in 2022.